-Who we are: CanSIA is a national trade association that represents approximately 500 solar energy companies throughout Canada.
+Who we are: CanSIA is a national trade association that represents the solar energy industry throughout Canada.
 Since 1992, CanSIA has worked to develop a strong, efficient, ethical and professional Canadian solar energy industry with capacity to provide innovative solar energy solutions and to play a major role in the global transition to a sustainable, clean-energy future.

 Mission: A national, not-for-profit association, CanSIA works on behalf of its members to facilitate and promote the responsible and sustainable growth of solar energy across Canada.
 CanSIA provides education and networking opportunities for members, researches and develops renewable energy policy options for different levels of Canada’s government and implements a broad range of communications activities on solar energy.